High-Energy Meals for Entrepreneurs: 10 Power Meals to Try Now

 - Add the quinoa: Place warm quinoa on one side of the bowl

-- Protein placement: Slice chicken and fan it across the quinoa
+- Protein placement: Slice the chicken and fan it across the quinoa

 - Fresh elements: Add avocado slices and chickpeas